pretix/pretix-docs/docs/topics/scan.md

     The PIN settings page also has the option to turn on kiosk mode.
     Kiosk mode fundamentally limits the functionality of the app.
     The only way to leave kiosk mode is to scan a QR code of the PIN.
-    **Do not** turn on kiosk mode unless you are planning to use the device in a self-serve setup with customers scanning their own tickets.
+    Do not turn on kiosk mode unless you are planning to use the device in a self-serve setup with customers scanning their own tickets.
-    **Do not** turn on kiosk mode before you have decided on a PIN, generated a QR code for it and stored it in a safe place.
+    Do not turn on kiosk mode before you have decided on a PIN, generated a QR code for it and stored it in a safe place.

 ### Offline scanning

 The default scanning behavior of pretixSCAN requires a reliable network connection.
-Every code scanned is compared with the selected check-in list that is stored on either pretix.eu (pretix Hosted) or your own server (pretix Enterprise and pretix Community).
+Every code scanned is compared with the selected check-in list that is stored on the pretix server.
 If you are using pretixSCAN in a setting with an unreliable network connection or no connection at all, you may run into error messages while attempting to scan a code or search for attendee data.
 The solution for this problem is pretixSCAN's offline mode.